Things retirees fear

 physical and mental decline.

-And finally, many fear what the government might
+many fear what the government might

 do to make the lives of retirees a little more miserable.